lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To select all text in the document press :kbd:`control + A` or :menuselection:`Edit --> Select All`.

+To search for text in your document press :kbd:`Control +F` or :menuselection:`Edit --> Find` which pops up a toolbar on the bottom.
+To enter the text to search enter into the searchbar on the bottom.
+To go to the next result press the downward pointed arrow button.
+To go to the previous result press the upward pointing arrow button.

 To zoom for the entire page to be visible :menuselection:`View --> Zoom --> Entire Page`.
 To zoom so you can see the width of the page and everything is bigger :menuselection:`View --> Zoom ---> Page width`.

 To have a view of the document with no margins shown like on a webpage :menuselection:`View --> Web` or To get back to the original view :menuselection:`View --> Menu`.
 To toggle a vertical scrollbar :menuselection:`View --> Scrollbars --> Vertical Scroll bar`.
 To have a horizontal scrollbar :menuselection:`View --> Scrollbars --> Horizontal Scroll bar`.